ahmerb/typescript-sequelize-article/article.md

 };
 ```

 Let's take a look at the `SequelizeAttributes<T>` type we use.
 To ensure that we pass `sequelize.define` an object that has definitions for all the attributes we specified in `UserAttributes`, we can create our own type `SequelizeAttributes<T>`.
 This is defined as follows.
 We'll put it in a `src/typings/` directory.
+We got this type definition from the great [article][zalecki] we mentioned by Michal Zalecki.

 ```typescript
 // src/typings/SequelizeAttributes/index.d.ts